ServiceStack/ServiceStack.OrmLite/README.md

 ## Mockable extension methods

-The Result Filters also lets you easily mock results return by OrmLite which it uses instead of hitting the database, typically useful in Unit Testing Services to mock OrmLite API's directly instead of using a repository, e.g:
+The Result Filters also lets you easily mock results and avoid hitting the database, typically useful in Unit Testing Services to mock OrmLite API's directly instead of using a repository, e.g:

 ```csharp
 using (new OrmLiteResultsFilter {